Abhishekchaudhary6036/Physics-lab-website/README.md

 # UG Physics Lab Website

-A `fully responsive` website for the UG Physics Laboratory of LNMIIT.
+A `fully responsive` website for the UG Physics Laboratory .
 The aim is to provide a responsive web platform to the undergraduate students where they can access physics lab experiment videos, theory, Q & A, time table and other details with ease.

 <p align="center">
 	<img width="800px" src="screenshots/s1.png" alt="s1"/>